Our Raptor Recovery Program

 Supporting vulnerable raptor species is a shared responsibility and our program is grounded in collaboration and support of key stakeholders across Tasmania.

-• Education and Community Engagement
+• Community Engagement

 Together, by strengthening the community's connection with these vital species, we aim to support a safer future for all Tasmania's raptors, contributing to their sustained survival and well-being for future generations.